Iwao Hirose

 Iwao Hirose (広瀬 巌 (Hirose Iwao), born 1970) is a Japanese philosopher and economist.
-He is currently associate professor at McGill University.
+He is currently professor and Canada Research Chair in Value Theory and the Philosophy of Public Policy at McGill University.

 Background

 Iwao Hirose was educated at Waseda University and at University of St Andrews, where he received a PhD.
-Iwase has previously had tenures at the University College, Oxford and Harvard University.
+He previously taught at University College, Oxford and Harvard University.
+In the Spring of 2021, he was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.